 Why it's a win: USB and AC power options, sleek look, and dependable light balance make it a top pick for agencies and consultants.

-Best for: Compact workspaces & frequent video check-ins
+Best for: Compact workspaces and frequent video check-ins

 Not a ring, but deserves mention.
-Its TrueSoft technology mimics daylight while eliminating eye strain.
-It’s safe for all-day use, which makes it excellent for compliance teams, developers, or legal professionals who spend hours in video environments.
+Its TrueSoft technology mimics daylight while reducing eye strain.
+It's safe for all-day use, which makes it excellent for compliance teams, developers, or legal professionals who spend hours in video environments.
+If you're also looking at laptop-specific lights for video calls, the Litra Glow works brilliantly in that context too.

 Best paired with: Laptops or monitors where space is tight but appearance still matters.